wjbianjason/Dynamic-Clip-Attention/README.md

 git clone https://github.com/wjbianjason/Dynamic-Clip-Attention
 ```

-I have uploaded my prepocess result of dataset, you can repeat the procedure as follow:
+I have uploaded my prepocess result of WikiQA, you can repeat the procedure as follow:
 <br/>
 ### WikiQA Preprocess
 **Note**: dowload \"WikiQACorpus.zip\" to the path "./data/raw_data/WikiQA/".